iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 First, this RFC proposes a deterministic ordering of the Tangle, then it explains which message is selected in case of conflicts.

-**Note: this RFC is about ledger computation only.
-For this reason, it assumes that the past cone of a milestone has already been confirmed and all the referenced messages have been validated.
-A message is considered valid if it is syntactically valid and its signatures are valid.
-In the event that an invalid message was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it should not have.**
+**Note: The pastcone of milestone can only contain syntactically valid messages.
+If an invalid message is encountered operations must be stopped immediately.**

 ## Deterministically ordering the Tangle